sayakpaul/diffusers-torchao/README.md

 </details>

-With the newly added `fp8dqrow` scheme, we can bring down the inference latency to **2.966 seconds** for Flux.1 Dev (batch size:1 , steps: 28, resolution: 1024) on an H100.
+With the newly added `fp8dqrow` scheme, we can bring down the inference latency to **2.966 seconds** for Flux.1 Dev (batch size:1 , steps: 28, resolution: 1024) on an H100.  `fp8dqrow` has more scales per tensors and less quantization error.
 Additional results:

 <details>
 <summary>Additional `fp8dqrow` results</summary>